LesFerch/RightClickTools/README.md

 **Note**: The right-click menu items will be created for the user that is currently logged on interactively.
 If you wish to add the right-click menu items to *other* users, log on as each user and run **RightClickTools-Setup.exe** again.

 ### Portable Install

+This option does not require Administrator rights, but only supports the classic context menu.

 Use this option if you want to: